aliartiza75/python-list-comparison/README.md

-# python-list-comparision
+# pylistcompare
-Two python list are given as an input.
-It will compare both return bool as result.
+Code to compare two python list and return the result as a boolean

+# To cythonize the code
+cd pythonlistcompare && python setup.py build_ext --inplace